dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/gsheets.md

 If you would like to just query the data values without the headers, you can optionally select the **Exclude Column Names** box.

-## Creating and accessing Saved selections
+## Creating and accessing saved selections
 Saved selections allow you to save the inputs you've created in the Google Sheets **Query Builder** and easily access them again so you don't have to continuously build common queries from scratch.
+To create a saved selection:

+1. Run a query in the Google Sheets **Query Builder**.
-To create a saved selection, run a query and choose the option to save the selection.
+2. Choose the option to save the selection.

-The Google Sheets application saves these selections, allowing you to view and edit them from the hamburger menu under **Saved Selections**.
+3. The application saves these selections, allowing you to view and edit them from the hamburger menu under **Saved Selections**.

 You can also make these selections private or public:

-- Public selections mean your inputs are available in the menu to everyone on the sheet.
+- **Public selections** mean your inputs are available in the menu to everyone on the sheet.
-- Private selections mean your inputs are only visible to you.
+- **Private selections** mean your inputs are only visible to you.
 Note that anyone added to the sheet can still see the data from these private selections, but they won't be able to interact with the selection in the menu or benefit from the automatic refresh.

 ### Refreshing selections

 Set your saved selections to automatically refresh every time you load the addon.
 You can do this by selecting **Refresh on Load** when creating the saved selection.

 Public saved selections will refresh for anyone who edits the sheet, while private selections will only update for the user who created it.

-## Using Saved queries
+## Using saved queries
 Access [saved queries](/docs/build/saved-queries), powered by MetricFlow, in Google Sheets to quickly get results from pre-defined sets of data.
 To access the saved queries in Google Sheets:

 1. Open the hamburger menu in Google Sheets.